-"D'stalli, traditional preparation, fire-grilled mycelmeat tuberosum with wedges, aurantiacus nectar."
+"D'stalli, traditional preparation, fire-grilled mycelmeat tuberosum with wedges, and aurantiacus nectar."
 Restaurants where you could order anything were quite rare except on the most advanced worlds, but with this turboporter they apparently had, there was a good chance that all of Silver City's food preparation was centralized as well as automated.
-If such were the case, it meant there was an extensive, warehouse-sized food pantry In what seemed like only a few seconds, the somewhere as well as hundreds if not thousands of food preparation machines in continuous use.
+If such were the case, it meant there was an extensive, warehouse-sized food pantry of food preparation machines in continuous use.
 Whichever, I was interested in tasting the results.
-"So," I began, "I had no idea what rock I was Zeenye's prototype to be flagged for the Ministry of Technology.
+"So," I began, "I had no idea what rock I was Zeenve's prototype to be flagged for the Ministry of Technology.
 I hope not too many boats are going to be swamped."
 "Swamped?"
 He smiled innocently.